• Home

 How many decks does the Disney Adventure have?

 The Disney Adventure has 19 decks, numbered 1 through 13 and 15 through 20.
-There is no Deck 14 – the number 14 is considered unlucky in many Asian cultures, so the ship skips from Deck 13 to Deck 15.
-Guest staterooms are found on approximately 10 of these decks (Decks 5–13 and 15–18), while public venues, dining, pools, and attractions span Decks 4–20.
+There is no Deck 14 — the number 14 is considered unlucky in several East and Southeast Asian cultures (a phonetic association with “certain death” in Mandarin and Cantonese), so the ship skips from Deck 13 to Deck 15.
+Guest staterooms are located on 13 of these decks (5–13 and 15–18), while public venues, dining, pools, and attractions span Decks 4–20.

 Where can I download the Disney Adventure deck plans PDF?

-You can download the official Disney Adventure deck plans PDF from our direct PDF link here.
+You can download the Disney Adventure deck plans PDF directly here.
+The file is optimised for phone viewing and works offline — save it before you board so you don’t burn roaming data on the ship.
 Disney also offers an interactive deck plan explorer on their official website where you can filter by cabin type, accessible rooms, and connecting rooms.

 What are the 7 themed zones on the Disney Adventure and which decks are they on?